Madaaa/Chat/README.md

 Chat
 ====
-A Multi-Client Server chat application.
+A Multi-Client Server chat application which was developed using Java Sockets.